aidan-n-flaherty/NeuroNPC/README.md

 1. Setup the environment with `python -m venv .venv`.
 2. To enter the virtual environment, run `source .venv/bin/activate`.
 3. To install dependencies, run `pip install -r requirements.txt`.
+4. Installing llama.cpp for specific GPU:
+   a.
+If you just want to run it on your CPU, install normally like so: `pip install llama_cpp_python==0.3.0`
+   b.
+Otherwise, to find out which backend to run for your GPU and any other necessary cmake variables to run: https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#supported-backends
+   c.
+Then, visit https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#supported-backends to find instructions on how to install for your specific backend

 **If you want to install a new package regardless of if you have a virtual environment, run `pip freeze`, copy all of the contents it prints out, and replace everything in `requirements.txt`**